 - There, select the Login Settings option.

-- In the Login Settings menu, choose the User Management option.
+- In the Login Settings menu, select the User Management option.

 - Once you are prompted with the user agreement, accept it.

-- Once you’ve added your account, you will have to switch to it.
+- Once you’ve added your account, you will need to switch to it.
 Press the PS button on your controller to bring up the Quick Menu.

 - From the Quick Menu, choose the Switch User option and pick your account.

-- Once you are logged into your account, navigate to the Settings screen via the main menu on PlayStation 4.
+- Once you have logged into your account, navigate to the Settings screen via the main menu on PlayStation 4.

 - After that, in the Settings menu, navigate to Account Management.

-- On the follow-up screen, choose the Activate option to confirm the change.
+- On the follow-up screen, select the ‘Activate‘ option to confirm the change.

 Once we have followed all of these instructions, you will be able to access your friend’s game library by visiting the Library on your PlayStation.
-This allows you to download the games that your friend owns without having to log in to their PlayStation account.
+This will allow you to download the games that your friend owns without having to log in to their PlayStation account.

-Gibbs sharing on PS5 is slightly different than how it works on a PS4.
-This is because, on a PS5, you do not have to set primary consoles.
-Instead of setting primary consoles, you will need to link your PSN account to the other PS5 console and enable a feature called Console Sharing an Offline Play.
+Sharing on the PS5 is slightly different than how it works on the PS4.
+This is because, on the PS5, you do not have to set primary consoles.
+Instead of setting primary consoles, you will need to link your PSN account to the other PS5 console and enable a feature called Console Sharing and Offline Play.

 This also allows you to share the benefits of a PlayStation Plus subscription, if you have one.
-Lastly, you can only enable this feature on one PS5 console at a time, just like the PS4.
-With that said, follow the instructions down below to start game sharing on a PS5:
+Lastly, you can enable this feature on only one PS5 console at a time, just like the PS4.
+With that said, follow the instructions below to start game sharing on a PS5: